-Pleurotus eryngii or King Oyster mushroom is a tetra-polar heterothallic edible fungus, which can form an edible fruiting body on lignocellulosic substrates [1].
-It belongs to the phylum Basidiomycota, class Agaricomycetes, order Agaricales, family Pleurotaceae, genus Pleurotus [2].
+Agaricomycetes, order Agaricales, family Pleurotaceae, genus Pleurotus [2].
 This edible mushroom is distributed from central Europe to the northern coast of the Mediterranean Sea, North Africa, Central Asia, Turkey, and Iran [3-5].
+Pleurotus eryngii cated by Italian initially, is cultivated for commercial use in USA, Hailand and Taiwan [6-9].
 P. eryngii is among the most cultivated species of all Pleurotus due to its excellent shape, consistency of cap and stem dimensions, culinary qualities, and its long shelf life [4].
-Moreover, P. eryngii has important medicinal properties due to its immune-stimulatory effects and antifungal activity [6,7].
-Moreover, it can be used in the degradation of raw plant materials, bioremediation of heavy metal contamination in soil, and bioconversion of organic compounds [8].
+Moreover, P. eryngii has important medicinal properties due to its immune-stimulatory effects and antifungal activity [10,11].
+Moreover, it can be used in the degradation of raw plant materials, bioremediation of heavy metal contamination in soil, and bioconversion of organic compounds [12].
+Ma et al. [13] also found polysaccharides in Pleurotus eryngii could suppress the proliferation of HepG-2 cells and enhance lactate dehydrogenase (LDH) in a dose- and time-dependent manner [14-18].

-In nature, there are ~1150 edible and food fungal species available, from which, 40 species belong to Pleurotus [9].
+In nature, there are ~1150 edible and food fungal species available, from which, 40 species belong to Pleurotus [19].
 The breeding of new P. eryngii varieties with superior properties, such as high productivity and disease resistance, is still urgently needed.
-Meanwhile, a drastic loss of genetic diversity in natural populations of Pleurotus is occurring as a consequence of urbanization, domestication, and loss of habitat [10].
+Meanwhile, a drastic loss of genetic diversity in natural populations of Pleurotus is occurring as a consequence of urbanization, domestication, and loss of habitat [20].
 Therefore, assessment of genetic diversity among local P. eryngii isolates is crucial for the improvement of P. eryngii and future preservation of its valuable germplasm [1].
-For this purpose, molecular markers are commonly used for the analysis of genetic diversity and they revealed superiority over conventional traditional methods of classification such as morphological traits and isozymes [11].
-For instance, internal transcribed spacer (ITS) regions of the ribosomal RNA genes have been widely used to reconstruct the phylogenetic history of several fungi at the upper and lower levels of relatedness [12-14].
-For P. eryngii, RPB2 seems to be more accurate to distinguish varieties [15], but ITS regions are useful to compare new samples to the different known species.
-Molecular markers are independent of environmental parameters and provide high levels of detectable polymorphism to determine the genetic diversity that can be used as an efficient tool in breeding programs purposes [16,17].
-Several molecular markers have been used in P. eryngii diversity studies such as Randomly Amplified Polymorphic DNA (RAPD), Inter Simple Sequence Repeat (ISSR), and Sequence Related Amplified Polymorphism (SRAP) [8,17].
+For this purpose, molecular markers are commonly used for the analysis of genetic diversity and they revealed superiority over conventional traditional methods of classification such as morphological traits and isozymes [21].
+For instance, internal transcribed spacer (ITS) regions of the ribosomal RNA genes have been widely used to reconstruct the phylogenetic history of several fungi at the upper and lower levels of relatedness [22-24].
+For P. eryngii, RPB2 seems to be more accurate to distinguish varieties [25], but ITS regions are useful to compare new samples to the different known species.
+Molecular markers are independent of environmental parameters and provide high levels of detectable polymorphism to determine the genetic diversity that can be used as an efficient tool in breeding programs purposes [26,27].
+Several molecular markers have been used in P. eryngii diversity studies such as Randomly Amplified Polymorphic DNA (RAPD), Inter Simple Sequence Repeat (ISSR), and Sequence Related Amplified Polymorphism (SRAP) [12,27].